AlcatrazPM/Backend/README.md

 3. Database Location which has key `AUTH_DB` for the **authenticator** and `ACCT_DB` for the **accountsprovider**.
 Value is of type `<host>:<port>` where *host* is an ip or preconfigured host and *port* is a number ranging from [1, 65535].

+4. (Only in **accountsprovider**) `CLEAR` to signal the server to send clear entries in the responses and modify the clear entries.
+To be used only when debugging.

 **Example**: `ROCKET_ENV=dev KEY=secret AUTH_DB=localhost:27017 cargo run` will set the server to run in development mode with the encoding key 'secret' for the JWTs and the database situated at address localhost at port 27017.